simeonhawkins/post-install-config/README.md

 	•	Windows 10

-Prerequisites --> <a href="https://github.com/simeon.hawkins/osticket-prereqs"> osticket-prereqs </a>
+Prerequisites --> <a href="https://github.com/simeonhawkins/osticket-prereqs"> osTicket-PreReqs </a>

 	•	Be connected to the Windows VM via RDP.